How to Hire, Train, and Pay a Successful Agency Sales Team

 - How do you separate your services from a commodity?

 - Should you pay based on commission or salary?

-Today, I talked with Alex Chernyak, Director of Business Development at Martino Flynn, a digital agency in New York.
+Today, I talked with Alex Chernyak, Director of Business Development* at Flynn Agency, a digital agency in New York.
 Alex has over 15 years of sales and digital marketing experience, and he’s owned his own agency, too.
 With a start in radio, Alex was drawn into the agency space by the allure of freedom.
 And, since then he’s been helping agencies build killer sales teams and sales systems.
 Over the years, he’s learned how to find, hire, and train salespeople that accelerate agency growth.